Gin Rummy Rules for Dummies

 - you can divide into two teams with each player from one team contesting a player from the opposite team.

-- And, at the end, the scores of all the players from each team can be summed up to check which team gets to win.
+- And, in the end, the scores of all the players from each team can be summed up to check which team gets to win.

 - A regular deck of 52 cards is used but without any Joker cards.

 - Also, the Ace card holds 1 point unlike in other rummy games while the face cards J, Q, and K hold 10 points each.

 - To decide who deals with the card, place the pile of cards face down and each player needs to pick one card.